Thalvik/resdiary-api-client/README.md

 $tokenClient = $rdaClient->setAccessToken($tokenSaved);
 ```

-You can then check if token has changed, you set new one for next 24 hours
+You can then check if token has changed, you set new one for next 24 hours calling in your custom function
 ```php
 if ($tokenClient != $tokenSaved) {
 	someFunctionToSave24hToken( 'YOUR_RESDIARY_TOKEN_NAME', $tokenClient);